On this page |

 The packed character format is a way to define, bundle, and organize the data that is needed to create and animate one or more characters in the viewport.
 The packed character format consists of geometry data that is organized in a folder structure similar to a directory structure on disk, with the data added as nested packed primitives.

-Character scene
+Animation scene

-The character scene is the top-level data container that contains one or more poseable characters that can interact with each other.
+An animation scene is the top-level data container that contains one or more poseable characters that can interact with each other.
 The scene container can also contain animation and constraints that the animator interactively adds in the animate state.
 The scene container can be thought of as a “folder” in the packed folder structure.

 Character

-A character container holds a poseable KineFX character that an animator interacts with in the viewport.
+A character container holds a poseable KineFX character that an animator can interact with in the viewport.
 The character container contains all the elements that are necessary to animate the character.
 At a minimum, it contains a rig.
 The character container can be thought of as a “folder” in the packed folder structure.

 Character element